 A backend gives you an error when it shouldn't, and the error doesn't make sense.
 Why does this happen?
 Are data seeded incorrectly on the backend?
 Is there a technical issue with that environment?
 We have no way to know, and so we need to engage their support.

 You are trying their first level support, and it gives you some nonsensical answers.
 You escalate and get a knowledgable guy on the phone.
-The guy is annoyed he’s got pulled into this and tries to insist it is your project fault.
-You must be using a wrong call format.
+The guy is annoyed he's got pulled into this and tries to insist it is your project fault.
+You must be using the wrong call format.
 Or wrong account.
 Or wrong credentials.
 And please disable those reliable-messaging retries, they fill up the logs!
-After hours of this going back and forth (and your testing is blocked) the guy notices that it was indeed their configuration issue, quickly fixes it and the testing can finally continue.
+After hours of this going back and forth (and your testing is blocked), the guy notices that it was indeed their configuration issue, quickly fixes it, and the testing can finally continue.
 The whole experience leaves you feeling powerless.

 Real Environments are Low Capacity

 When you have access to a live backend, that still doesn't mean you can use it as you wish.
 The test environments have their capacity, and often it is not very big.
 A typical test backend is deployed somewhere on a small VM hosted on hardware two generations old.
 Try to hit it with bigger requests, or anything resembling load or performance test - and the environment goes down, and you get an angry call from the environment owner.

 You can lease a load test-graded backend, but its price is many times more in direct costs and support.
 It is also usually very contested.

 MockMotor does not have to do the DB- and CPU-intensive work a real backend has to.
 A single instance of MockMotor easily handles tens and hundreds of TPS and is load-test capable.